dwyl/image-classifier/README.md

 Let's unpack a bit of what we are doing here.

 - we first are **defining the module constants**.
-  In here, we add the dimensions of the embedding vector space (these are dependent on the model you choose).
+  Here, we add the dimensions of the embedding vector space (these are dependent on the model you choose).
   Check with the model you've used to tweak this settings optimally.

 - define the upload directory where **the index file will be saved inside the filesystem**.
-- when the GenServer is initialized (`init/1` function), we perform a number of _integrity verifications_, checking if both the `Index` file in the filesystem and the file in the `Index` table
+- when the GenServer is initialized (`init/1` function), we perform several _integrity verifications_,
+  checking if both the `Index` file in the filesystem and the file in the `Index` table
   (from now on, this table will be called `HnswlibIndex`, under the name of the same schema).
-  This validations essentially make sure the content of both files are the same.
+  These validations essentially make sure the content of both files are the same.

 - the other functions provide a basic API for